Michelle-L/Tendermint-Core-DEV-SESSIONS/README.md

 # Tendermint-Core-DEV-SESSIONS
-The Tendermint Core developer call is comprised of both Interchain Foundation and All in Bits team members all working towards the advancement and development of Tendermint BFT.
-The goal of the TCD community calls is to provide transparency into the decision making process
+The Tendermint Core developer call is comprised of both Interchain Foundation and All in Bits team members discussing the development of Tendermint BFT and related research.
+The goal of the Tendermint Core developer calls is to provide transparency into the decision making process, technical information, update cylces.

 Tendermint Core Weekly Devs Meeting
 Tendermint Core Monthly Community Call

+#Information:
+External attendees:
+Protocol developer, BFT-POS developers/projects and related researchers are invited to attend the meetings.
+Please email (michelle@tendermint.com) if you are interested in attending.
+The upcoming agenda is posted in the https://github.com/Tendermint/product/issues.
+We invite the community to comment on it with regards to low level technical discussions.

+Previous [Tendermint Core DEV SESSIONS]

 April 2019 | [DEV SESSION] Tendermint State Sync Design Discussion | [video](https://www.youtube.com/watch?v=4k23j2QHwrM&list=PLdQIb0qr3pnBbG5ZG-0gr3zM86_s8Rpqv&index=11) |